 Django And eCommerce TL;DR I setup Oscar as a demo ecommerce project in the previous post.
 Preface Backstory I just finished a post about setting up eCommerce with Python Django and wasn’t totally pleased with the process.
 Also I don’t think it is fair to only demo a single application.
 I decided to give Saleor my second slot after talking with several people online and looking through its source.
 The parent company has a number of nice products which was confidence building.

-Django And eCommerce TL;DR I like Python and want to use it for eCommerce, so I went through the well known products and settled on Oscar as my demo.
+- Django And eCommerce TL;DR I like Python and want to use it for eCommerce, so I went through the well known products and settled on Oscar as my demo.
 It took a while to set up, but was pretty full featured.
 Python and Django still have to compete with short busses like wordpress and dump trucks like Magento, but I think these tools are ready for me to start pushing.
-Preface Let me say this took me almost 2 days to get through and evaluate, which I’m used to having a demo site up in minutes.